tpmccallum/distributed_ledger_information_sharing_DLISh/create_your_own_algorithm.md

 There are 50 algorithms waiting to be claimed.

 If you would like to take care of reducing a set of numbers please complete the following and create a pull request.

-## Numbers I/we will be catering for, are as follows.
+## Name of applicant and/or organization

 example start

+John Smith

+example end

+## Name of algorithm

+example start

+Smith's reduction using division

+example end

+## Set of numbers the algorithm will be catering for

+example start

-I will be catering for all numbers which start with any single digit and end with only zeros example end
+I will be catering for all numbers which start with any single digit and end with only zeros

+example end

 ## Regular expression qualifier for my set of numbers